What you build

 a retry mechanism in the RPC layer to forward a failed operation to the Raft

 endpoint given in the exception.
-NotLeaderException
+NotLeaderException may not specify any leader

 as well, for example if there is an ongoing leader election round, or the Raft